entropy-flux/vit-server-example/README.md

 pip install pytannic
 ```

-For the example you should also install the `requests` package.
+For the example you should also install the `requests` package, since it will try to download an image from internet.

 ```bash
 pip install requests